borrow-ui/borrow-ui/README.md

 - `ui`: the main package, contains the componenty library.
 It uses `sass` as a CSS preprocessor, `rollup` to build the code and `jest` and `@testing-library/react` for the tests;
 - `documentation`: source code of the documentation, based on `storybook`;
+- `dashboard`: source code of the dashboard demonstration, based on CRA;
-- `website-next`: source code of the presentation project website, based on Next.js.
+- `website-next`: source code of a static website based on Next.js.

 ## Why this project?